 - You should feel some relief or process at the completion of a session.

 For me personally, it’s like walking into a dark room (ie the challenge I am experiencing), and granting myself permission to turn on the switch which floods the space with light, illuminating the hidden treasure.

 Sometimes when we’ve had our Negative Nancy pants on for a while, it’s very challenging to shine a light on any positive.
-Additionally, sometimes the experiences in our life are just so traumatic or overwhelming that it’s not quite safe enough for us to explore that yet.
+Sometimes the experiences in our life are just so traumatic or overwhelming that it’s not quite safe enough for us to explore that yet.

-Gratitude journaling is a safe place to challenge you to cultivate a new attitude of positive in your life.
+Gratitude journaling is a safe place to challenge you to cultivate a new attitude of positivity in your life.
 You get to document things you appreciate.
-For some who are stuck, this can be very challenging so I always suggest start simple.
+For some who feel stuck, this can be very challenging so I always suggest start simple.